Best guitar strings for Metalcore in E Standard

 Which artists play Metalcore in E Standard?

-Documented Metalcore players in E Standard include Jason Richardson, Keith Merrow, Mark Holcomb, Misha Mansoor.
+Documented Metalcore players in E Standard include Jason Richardson, Keith Merrow, Mark Holcomb, Misha Mansoor, Synyster Gates.

 Can I use standard-tuning strings in E Standard?